Sage/future_makers/SnatchBot.md

 ![interactionsdropdown](https://user-images.githubusercontent.com/39263870/41533623-5cbe718c-72f3-11e8-9cce-321b1a314937.png)

 The response data that is used will be the whole of the user's response.
 Within the command you can also see 'fallback=text', this is the text the user will recieve if something goes wrong, such as the ID being non-exsistent or there being no response.
 You should change it from 'TEXT' to something more appropriate like 'Sorry, something went wrong.
 We should start again'

+Example:

+Interaction ID 1: Hello!
+What is your name?
+Interaction ID 2: Nice to meet you, [ResponseTo interaction=1 fallback=Something has gone wrong.
+Let’s start over].

+Result:

+Bot: Hello!
+What is your name?
+User: Mary.
+Bot: Nice to meet you, Mary.

+Or

+Bot: Hello!
+What is your name?
+User: %757!
+Bot: Nice to meet you, Something has gone wrong.
+Let’s start over.
+Bot: Hello!
+What is your name?